GCP Projects and Folders¶

 In addition to the labels, products are allocated a budget and a budget alert is configured to notify us when a product is likely to go over budget for a month.

 Individual user accounts can be designated as "product owners".
-These accounts will be given "Owner" rights on projects under the product folder.
+These accounts will be given rights on projects within the product folder.
 More information can be found on the permissions and roles page.

-When a new product is provisioned in Google Cloud, we take the budget, finance code and list of owners and add them to the gcp-infra project.
-The terraform will create a product folder and a meta project for the product.
+When a new product is provisioned in Google Cloud, we take the budget, finance code and list of owners and add them to the gcp-product-factory project.
+This terraform will create a product folder, a meta project, and multiple environment projects for the product.

 The product folder contains all Google Cloud projects which relate to a given product.
 We generally use completely separate Google Cloud projects for each of our production, test and development environments.
 Occasionally we'll provision additional projects within the product folder to develop larger features which are likely to require multiple iterations before they can be merged into the product as a whole.